- 1 Incredible content, Incredible experiences.

 To meet those expectations, marketers need to develop a steady flow of compelling content.
-You start the content journey with ideas and concepts, then create and manage assets, deliver and personalize experiences, and finally analyze performance.
+You start the content journey with ideas and concepts, then create and manage assets, deliver and personalise experiences and finally analyse performance.
 And you need to do all of this fast enough for the experiences to adapt instantly to every channel and screen your customer may use.
-The goal is achieving what McKinsey calls marketing’s holy grail: digital personalization at scale.
+The goal is achieving what McKinsey calls marketing’s holy grail: digital personalisation at scale.

 Creating authentic one-to-one experiences requires extensive resources and an investment that your budget may not support.
-Even if you’re flush with cash, you can’t scale manually — you simply cannot hire that many people or analyze such vast data sets.
+Even if you’re flush with cash, you can’t scale manually — you simply cannot hire that many people or analyse such vast datasets.
 The solution lies where content marketing and AI meet — content intelligence.

 Senior Analyst, Forrester

-“AI can help organize and analyze large amounts of data so it can present the right, actionable information to drive better customer experiences, much easier than you and your team could ever do on your own.”
+“AI can help to organise and analyse large amounts of data so it can present the right, actionable information to drive better customer experiences, much easier than you and your team could ever do on your own.”

 Principal Analyst and Founding Partner, Futurum Research